Nameo91/CV/README.md

 Responsible for pharmaceutical stock to maintain streamlined inventory and low overhaed
  - Creating metrics tracking how many medicines were required by different units in the hospital
- - Maintaining ward stock level by filling the drug cupboard and returning any incorrect or defected products
+ - Maintaining ward stock level by filling the drug cupboard and returning any incorrect or defective products
- - Checking pharmaceutical stock to access inventory level by regular stock taking and filing related document
+ - Checking pharmaceutical stock to access inventory level by regular stock taking and filing related documents
  - Supplying emergency medications
- - Minimised ward stock being expired off by less than 5 %
+ - Minimised ward stock being expired off by less than 5% from 20&

 **Unichem Lunn Ave / Auckland, New Zealand** (June 2020 to Nov 2021)
 _Pharmacy Technician_